rparrish/Presentations/edwSQL/edwSQL.md

 edwSQL()
 =======================================

-Use of separate .sql files
+Use of separate .sql files written in Toad, etc.

  - Removes single-line comments (- -)
  - Concatenates the entire .sql file into a single line
- - Blocked comments not currently supported
+ - Not supported:
+    - Multi-line comment blocks (/\* .... \*/)
     - Common Table Expressions (WITH ...
-AS...) not supported
+AS...)

-***
 ### hvc.sql